A Grounded Theory of Debugging in Professional Software Engineering Practice: Method

 \subsection{Data Analysis}

-We adopted a constructivist grounded theory approach~\cite{Charmaz2014:Constructing,stol2016grounded} to analyze our observations and interviews.
+We adopted a constructivist grounded theory approach~\cite{Charmaz2014:Constructing,stol2016grounded} for analysis.
 While we drew insights from existing debugging studies to contextualize our understanding, we employed open coding and allowed theories to emerge inductively from the data.

 During each observation session, the first author took field notes to capture immediate impressions and guide the follow-up interviews.
 After each session, we transcribed the audio recordings.
 We added annotations of important observations or developer actions using the corresponding recordings to provide more context.
 The first author then performed initial coding on the transcripts and discussed the codes with the second author, referencing the recordings while coding.
 Rather than conducting fine-grained coding of screen-captured actions such as search and navigation, we prioritized coding the verbal transcripts to capture programmers' reasoning process.
 Body language (as recommended by Charmaz~\cite{Charmaz2014:Constructing}) and screen recordings helped situate the verbalization and relate observable interactions to the underlying debugging logic.